 In May 2013, the New York Times reported that Scott Thorson received a little less than $100,000 for his participation with this movie, and that he spent all of that money "in about two months, mostly on cars and jewelry."

-According to an interview with Michael Douglas at the Television Critics Association Winter Press Tour, Debbie Reynolds, who plays Liberace's mother in this movie, was personally acquainted with the real Liberace and appeared as a guest on his variety show.
+According to an interview with Michael Douglas at the Television Critics Association Winter Press Tour, Debbie Reynolds, who plays Liberace's mother in this film, was personally acquainted with the real Liberace and appeared as a guest on his variety show.
 Douglas also said that when he was younger, his father, Kirk Douglas, had a Palm Springs home down the street from one of Liberace's homes, and although Michael Douglas never met Liberace, he did occasionally see him in the neighborhood.

-In a May 2013 interview with Entertainment Weekly magazine, Rob Lowe described the makeup regimen used to transform him into the heavily plastic-surgeried Dr. Jack Startz: "It's tape and pulled behind my head.
+In an interview with Entertainment Weekly, Rob Lowe described the make-up regimen used to transform him into the heavily plastic-surgeried Dr. Jack Startz: "It's tape and pulled behind my head.
 It's literally what they used to do in the early days of cinema before there were facelifts for actresses.
 You know, Joan Crawford, her whole career was this.
 You tape, you pull around the back of the head, but you have to have a wig because it covers the elastic.
 We did that, and I'm also wearing a dental piece and then I'm doing a couple of things, a couple of tricks with my own face, the way I'm holding it.
 Then of course the makeup is literally like Earl Scheib autobody paint sprayed on my face....It was actually really painful, because being pulled that long and that hard for a 12-hour day - it gave me migraines.
 We shot during the summer.
 It was unbelievably hot.
 The wig, being pulled, it was definitely not the most comfortable experience physically for sure."

-The Liberace Foundation (in Las Vegas) owns many of the original portraits from the pianist's famous home.
+The Liberace Foundation in Las Vegas owns many of the original portraits from the pianist's famous home.
 However, the paintings which appear in the film are all recreations, with the original facial features altered to resemble Michael Douglas.